mikepenz/AboutLibraries/README.md

 LibsFragment fragment = new Libs.Builder()
 	//Pass the fields of your application to the lib so it can find all external lib information .withFields(R.string.class.getFields())
-        //(OPTIONAL if all used libraries offer the information, or are autoDetected) .withLibraries("AndroidIconify", "ActiveAndroid", "Crouton", "HoloGraphLibrary", "ShowcaseView", "NineOldAndroids")
-       	//Display the library version (OPTIONAL)
-        .withVersionShown(true)
-        //Display the library license (OPTIONAL)
-        .withLicenseShown(true)
         //get the fragment
         .fragment();
 ```